 A key person will ensure that your child’s wellbeing and needs are recognised and met at each session.

-- To make sure, with families and carers, that the child’s race, culture, religion, language and family values are being met;
+- To make sure, with carers and parents, that the child’s race, culture, religions, language and family values are being met.

-- To continue to respect that the parent’s, child’s and family’s information is remaining confidential;
+- To continue to respect that the parent and child’s information is remaining confidential

 - To work in conjunction with parents in a professional manner, in line with Aberdeen City Council, General Teaching Council for Scotland (GTCS) and Scottish Social Services Council (S.S.S.C) Codes of Conduct.